tristanlatr/WPWatcher/README.md

     $ pip3 install git+https://github.com/tristanlatr/WPWatcher.git

 #### Configure
-- Save template config file and configure script
+Copy template config file on you system and configure script.
-- Configure cron to run WPWatcher frequently
-- Configure email alerting to administrators if script fails.
+Loads `~/wpwatcher.conf` as the default config file

 #### Execute

-From CLI

-    $ wpwatcher --conf ~/configs/wpwatcher.conf
+    $ wpwatcher

-Or add following line in your crontab to run a scan every day
+`wpwatcher` command can only takes one argument: `--conf <path>`

+#### Crontab
+Add the following line to crontab to run WPWatcher every day.
+You migh want to use `quiet=Yes` in your config to avoid sending Crontab emails all the time.

-    0 0 * * * wpwatcher --conf ~/configs/wpwatcher.conf
+    0 0 * * * wpwatcher

-Return non zero status code if :
+#### Return non zero status code if :
 - One or more WPScan command failed
 - Unable to send one or more email report
 - Other errors